Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Transitioning from the Mortgage Brokers Act to the Mortgage Services Act

 The MSA represents a significant shift for the mortgage services industry.
-BC Financial Services Authority (“BCFSA”) will oversee the transition from the Mortgage Brokers Act (“MBA”) to the MSA and will support the mortgage services industry as they prepare for the implementation of the new regulatory framework.
+BC Financial Services Authority (BCFSA) is overseeing the transition from the Mortgage Brokers Act (MBA) to the MSA and will support the mortgage services industry as they prepare for the implementation of the new regulatory framework.

-A 15-month transition period has been set to give the mortgage services industry and BCFSA time to prepare for the MSA.
+A 15-month transition period was set to give the mortgage services industry and BCFSA time to prepare for the MSA.
 This period started when the MSA Rules and Regulation were approved and ends when the MSA comes into force on October 13, 2026.

 During the transition period, those registered under the MBA will need to complete certain activities, like taking transition education courses, to become licensed under the MSA.
 The activities to be completed will be different, depending on whether you want to become a licensed principal broker or a licensed mortgage broker.